 Under the new Tax Cuts and Jobs Act (TCJA) many people will find they now have to pay their taxes every quarter.
-If that’s you, you need to get the checkbook out as the next tax payment day is the 16th September.
+If that’s you, you need to get the checkbook out as the next tax payment day is the 16th of September.

 Who has to pay?

-There are two broad groups of taxpayers – those who are employed full-time and have their tax withheld from their pay checks and the rest who need to pay quarterly.
+There are two broad groups of taxpayers – those who are employed full-time and have their tax withheld from their paychecks and the rest who need to pay quarterly.
 According to the IRS Tax Attorney, these include self-employed people, including many involved in the sharing economy, investors, and retirees.

 That means you can have a tax account in arrears but if you owe $1000 or less you won’t be fined for underpayment at the end of the financial year.

-The IRS recognize that people’s lives change for the better or worse.
-Families grow, marriages break up, businesses do very well or fail.
+The IRS recognizes that people’s lives change for the better or worse.
+Families grow, marriages break up, and businesses do very well or fail.
 You can adjust your tax payments through the year as these things occur in your world using the Tax Withholding Calculator that has been improved this year too.

 The tax withholding calculator should also be used by those who have their taxes deducted at source by employers.
 Your income or family circumstances could result in a higher/lower tax bill.
 A new baby can reduce your tax burden, as can investment in their college fund as they grow up.